MicrosoftDocs/Advertising-docs/Advertising/bingads-13/bulk-service/dynamic-search-ad.md

 ## <a name="finalurlsuffix"></a>Final Url Suffix
 The final URL suffix can include tracking parameters that will be appended to the end of your landing page URL.
 We recommend placing tracking parameters that your landing page requires in a final URL suffix so that your customers are always sent to your landing page.
 For more details and validation rules see [Final URL Suffix](../guides/url-tracking-upgraded-urls.md#finalurlsuffixvalidation) in the technical guides.

-> [!NOTE]
-> This feature is only available for customers in the Final URL Suffix Phase 2 pilot ([GetCustomerPilotFeatures](../customer-management-service/getcustomerpilotfeatures.md) returns 566).
-If you are not in the pilot this property will be ignored and no error will be returned.
-During calendar year 2019 this feature will be enabled for all customers.

 **Add:** Optional
 **Update:** Optional.
 If no value is set for the update, this setting is not changed.
 If you set this field to the *delete_value* string, the prior setting is removed.